Grianan of Aileach: Function

 Theories accounting for the function of hillforts range from their use as defensive sites to ceremonial enclosures.
 The Grianán of Aileach could possibly have served both of these purposes and served even more functions.

 A number of writers in the nineteenth century suggested that one of the two sites marked as Regia (or royal place) on Ptolemy's map of Ireland, may be identified with the Grianán.
 The site itself is ancient.
 Some early texts refer to Aileach as metaphorically being the oldest building in Ireland.

 Perhaps the best way to discover the function of this hillfort is to break down its name.
 The site of the Grianán of Aileach has been known by many names over its long history: Aileach; Aileach Neid; Aileach Frigrinn, Aileach Imchell; Grianán Ailigh and Aileach of the Kings.
 The word Aileach has a long history and is found both in Ireland and Scotland.
 Both Petrie and Lacy suggest that it comes from an adjective derived from old Irish "Ail", which means a rock, stone or boulder.
 Lacy conduces that Aileach, therefore, means either stony or stone place.
 Petrie goes further by saying it means stone house or habitation.
 In the same vein, Lacy suggests the etymology of the word might derive from "Ali Theach" meaning stone house.
 However, Lacy's primary translation seems more plausible due to the name Aileach originally coming from Aileach Mór which is mentioned in the chronology section.
 The name may have come from the rocky nature of the area or possibly acts as a description of the stone cashel itself.

 The word Grianán means sunny place.
 It was appropriated by the early Irish to mean a place with a view.
 This is probably the sense in which the word was used to describe the Grianán under discussion.
-An earlier theory was that the word meant "temple of the sun".
+An earlier theory was that the word meant "the sun temple".
 This theory has not been substantiated.
 There is much evidence that the word was constantly used in a figurative sense to signify a distinguished residence or palace.
 Perhaps, if interpreted in this sense it may mean that if one is in the presence of a king, one will always be in a sunny place.
 The best summary one can contrive from the etymological breakdown of the name is that it means "The Stone Palace of the Sunny View".